 GENETIC TESTING & SCREENING

 A genetic test involves looking at the letters that make up the instructions of a person’s code of DNA (genes) to see if certain mutations (changes) are present.
 A person’s genes are usually looked at from a small sample of blood.
-Genes can also be examined from other body tissues, such as a cheek swab, or a tissue sample.
+Genes can also be examined from other body tissues, such as a This is a cotton covered stick that is used to painlessly collect cells from the inside of the mouth.
+The cotton tip is swirled on the inside of the cheek and then placed in a sterile tube.
+The cells collected are used for specific genetic tests., or a tissue sample.

-There are two overall types of genetic testing: DNA Sequencing; and Mutation Analysis.
+There are two overall types of genetic testing: DNA The process of determining the order of the bases in a region of DNA.; and Mutation Analysis.

 In “DNA sequencing,” the DNA code of letters is read along the entire gene (or for a certain part of it).
 In this way, any changes in the spelling of the gene’s instructions will be seen.
 In some cases, a change may be found that is known to be associated with a condition or an increased risk for a condition.
 In other cases, there may not be any changes found.
 In still other cases, a change may be found, but the meaning of this change may not be known at this time.